Eagles improve to 2-0 with win over Vikings, behind NFL's best offensive line

 But everyone knew the Eagles had to pick it up on offense.
 They were struggling with Vikings defensive coordinator Brian Flores' gameplan, which dropped as many as eight players in coverage and disguised pressures well.
 So the Eagles started running it right at the Vikings with Swift.
 He had 63 yards on 12 carries in the first half.
 The Eagles got their first touchdown on a "tush push" quarterback sneak by Hurts.

-The Eagles would extend that lead in the third quarter, the Vikings would fight back, but eventually Philadelphia's offensive line put the game away.
+The Eagles extended that lead in the third quarter.
+The Vikings fought back, but eventually Philadelphia's offensive line put the game away.

 Eagles put the game away late

 Give the Vikings credit for coming back.
-They scored two touchdowns in a row.
+They scored two straight touchdowns.
 With plenty of time left in the fourth quarter they trailed 27-21.
-That's when the Eagles took off on a punishing eight-play, 75-yard drive that was capped with a touchdown by Swift.
+That's when the Eagles took off on a punishing eight-play, 75-yard drive that was capped with Swift's 2-yard touchdown run.
 The Vikings were helpless to stop it, even though the Eagles made it clear they were going to run it right at them.
 That practically clinched the win.
 Vikings tight end T.J.
 Hockenson scored a second touchdown with 1:10 left but the Vikings couldn't recover the onside kick.

 The Eagles can do that better than just about anyone in the NFL.
 Even when there are games they start slow, they know the offensive line can take over when needed.